Workshop FAQs

 What should I wear?

 The EPA’s Renovation, Repair, and Painting (RRP) guidelines recommend wearing disposable coveralls, a painter’s hat, shoe covers, a certified respirator, eye protection, and gloves to minimize exposure to lead dust.
-However, you may choose what is most appropriate for yourself.
-Many participants choose to wear clean work clothes each day and transport used clothes home in a sealed plastic bag.
-Closed-toed shoes are required and should also return home in a plastic bag.
+However, you may choose what is most appropriate for yourself.* Many participants choose to wear clean work clothes each day and transport used clothes home in a sealed plastic bag.

 Tell me about the excursion.

-What is the optional painting workshop?
+What is the optional painting/skills workshop?

 What if I need a refund?